Space-Foundation/spacesymposiumapp-docs/docs/intro.md

 Get started by **installing the app**.

-- **Delete the old App** if you currently have it installed on your device.
+- **YOU MUST FIRST Delete the old App** if you currently have it installed on your device.

 - Download and install Space Symposium from App Store or Google Play Store.